apache/sling-old-svn-mirror/README.md

-Apache Sling Testing OSGi Mock
+# Apache Sling Testing OSGi Mock

+This module is part of the [Apache Sling](https://sling.apache.org) project.

 Mock implementation of selected OSGi APIs.